egh/ledger-autosync/README.rst

 unique ids, but Mint does not provide a unique id, and it should be better than nothing.
 It is likely to generate false negatives: transactions that seem new, but are in fact old.
-It will not generate false negatives: transactions that are not generated because they seem old.
+It will not generate false positives: transactions that are not generated because they seem old.

 If you are a developer, you should fine it easy enough to add a new CSV